jamis/jamis.github.io/_posts/2014-07-15-counting-the-cost.md

 A guard had interrupted their conversation the day before, arriving to announce through the barred window that two guards were being posted at either end of the hall.
 They wanted to make sure he did not attempt any further escapes.
 Nigel, startled, had disappeared in a puff, and Fabian had been so despondent at the news that he hadn't bothered to re-summon the homunculus.
 He'd simply gone to bed.

 The next morning, though, Nigel had been there in the cell.
-He didn't say anything, and Fabian was still so disheartened by the additional guards that he couldn't bring himself to ask the homunculus any questions.
+He didn't say anything, and Fabian was still so disheartened by the additional guards that he couldn't bring himself to ask him any questions.
 Nigel didn't seem to mind being ignored, though.
 He was sitting beside the wall, doodling cheerfully in the grime on the floor. *Too* cheerfully.
 Fabian wanted to throw something at him.

 A sudden flash of light and color startled Fabian, and he realized it had come from Nigel's doodle.
 He looked over in time to see him rubbing out his drawing and starting again.

 He started paying attention, watching as Nigel sketched, and realized he was drawing a *maze*.
 It was a complex one, large, with many passages.
 The homunculus hesitated a moment when he noticed Fabian watching, and grinned.
 With a tap, he somehow made the drawing blossom into vibrant shades of red and purple.
-It actually glowed a moment in the gloom before fading away, like an afterimage of glancing at the sun.
+It actually glowed a moment in the gloom before fading away, like an afterimage from glancing at the sun.
 Nigel rubbed it out and began drawing another one.

 "What are you doing?"
 Fabian finally asked.